poornabhagya/react-routes-practice/README.md

-# Getting Started with react Rotes
+# Getting Started with react Routes

 This project for students who practice react routes